grnet/agkyra/docs/user_guide/source/settings.rst

 .. note:: To get the ``authentication URL`` (and ``token``), browse to the main page of the cloud, log in, click the username (e-mail) on the upper right corner and click API access.

 Each ``cloud`` is given a name, so that multiple clouds can be configured in the same setup.
-In case of multiple clouds, the user can manage them only through the :ref:cli (or by editing the `$agkyra_dir/config.rc` file).
+In case of multiple clouds, the user can manage them only through the :ref:`cli` (or by editing the `$agkyra_dir/config.rc` file).
 If the settings are provided through the GUI, a cloud name will be generated automatically.

 Sync
 ----